TABLE OF CONTENTS

 - applications related to registration in civil status records;

 - applications related to the administration of multi-storey buildings/apartments/spaces owned exclusively by different persons and the legal relationships established by homeowners’ associations with other natural or legal persons;

 - applications related to shared walls and ditches, the distance between buildings and plantations, rights of way, easements, other limitations affecting ownership rights;

 - applications related to changes in boundaries and to marking boundaries;

 - applications for the protection of possessions;

-- applications related to affirmative or negative obligations that cannot be measured in terms of money;
+- applications related to obligations to carry out or not to carry out actions which cannot be measured in terms of money;

-- applications related to judicial partition, regardless of the value involved;
+- applications for judicial partition, regardless of the value involved;

 District courts hear appeals against the decisions of the public authorities with jurisdiction and other bodies with jurisdiction.
 District courts also hear any other applications which are by law within their jurisdiction.